nick-ragan-resume/web-scraper/README.md

 4. pip3 install -r requirements.txt
 5. python3 url_scrape.py

-# Notes about files in this repo
+# Notes about files in this repo:
   - The main directory is called web-scraper
   - The main file is url_scrape.py